 My primary research areas are banking, financial intermediation, bank regulation, corporate finance, organizational economics and contract theory.
 Some of my recent research projects include the connection between compensation practices and bank risk, the use of market data for bank regulatory purposes, and recent changes to the size distribution of U.S. banks.

 Ned Prescott is a vice president in the Research Department.
 He has published in a variety of economic journals, including the Journal of Political Economy, the Review of Economic Studies, and the Review of Financial Studies.
-Presently, he serves as an associate editor of Economic Theory and the Journal of Financial Services Research, and as an editor of the Richmond Fed's Economic Quarterly.
+He also serves as an associate editor of Economic Theory and the Journal of Financial Services Research, and as an editor of the Richmond Fed's Economic Quarterly.
+Currenty, Prescott is on leave at the Federal Reserve Bank of Cleveland.

 Prescott was a visiting professor at CEMFI in Madrid, Spain in 2004, visited the European Central Bank in 2005, and taught at the University of Virginia.
 He joined the Richmond Fed as an economist in 1995.